decaf-dev/obsidian-dataloom/README.md

 ### Theming

-NLT tables uses normal table semantic elements (table, th, tr, td, etc) to render.
-If you wish to edit the style of the table, just style those elements in your css.
+NLT tables uses normal table semantic elements (`table`, `th`, `tr`, `td`, etc) to render.
+If you wish to edit the display of the table, just style those elements in your CSS.

 ## Built With